AlexandraDamaschin/AlexandraDamaschin/README.md

 Currently I am a mobile developer, but learning to become a full stack mobile developer.

-Want to know more about my teck stack?
+Want to know more about my tech stack?
 Take a look at my repos!

 ####